Colorado Supreme Court

 Colorado Commission on Judicial Discipline

-The Colorado Commission on Judicial Discipline consider complaints alleging misconduct by judges.
-Complaints about magistrates and municipal court judges are filed with the Office of Attorney Regulation Counsel.
+The Colorado Commission on Judicial Discipline consider complaints alleging misconduct by state supreme court, court of appeals, district court, and county court judges, except for Denver County judges.
+Complaints about magistrates are filed with the Office of Attorney Regulation Counsel.